 Having amassed much evidence about the management practices that can be adopted to improve farm animal welfare, I am now working with colleagues on ways of translating and disseminating the work to farmers, for example via the FeatherWel website.

 Alongside applied work, I retain a fundamental interest in developing new methods of assessing welfare and applying these to highlight problem areas and to produce solutions.
-This strand of work formed the basis of my contribution to a BBSRC programme grant on Advancing Animal Welfare Science.
-I examined how the gold standard method of assessing animal welfare (the animals’ own choices) could be used to validate practical indicators of welfare
+I work with Dr Elizabeth Paul to examine how gold standard methods of assessing animal welfare (the animals’ own choices) map onto measures of emotion and mood, and how these can be used to validate practical indicators of welfare

 Measuring hens’ preferences